Help4.x:Site Global Configuration

 These filtering options give more control over the HTML your content providers submit.
 You can be as strict or as liberal as you require to suit your site's needs.
 The filtering is opt-in and the default settings provide good protection against markup commonly associated with website attacks.

-Manage the permission settings for the user groups below.
-See notes at the bottom.
+Manage the permission settings for user groups.

 At the top of the page you will see the toolbar shown in the Screenshot above.
-The functions are:

 - Save.
-Saves the item and stays in the current screen.
+Saves the global configuration options and stays in the current screen.

 - Save & Close.
-Saves the item and closes the current screen.
+Saves the global configuration options and closes the current screen.